Tomasz Guzik: Academic career

 His scientific work concerns vascular biology and pharmacology of endothelium.
 His research focuses on the mechanisms of oxidative stress in human vasculature and on the search for novel antioxidants which could be clinically more useful than vitamins currently available.
-Working in the Wellcome Trust in Oxford he found the possible relationships between genetic variation of human genome and free radical production and oxidative stress.
+Working at the Wellcome Trust in Oxford, he found the possible relationships between genetic variation of human genome and free radical production and oxidative stress.
 He described selected mechanisms of oxidative stress in human diabetes mellitus.

 Notable recognition that Guzik has received include the honorary Bernard and Joan Marshall Prize in Research Excellence from the British Society for Cardiovascular Research and the Corcoran Memorial Prize and Lecture from the American Heart Association in 2017.

 Guzik is the current Editor-in-Chief of Cardiovascular Research, a high-impact academic journal produced by the European Society of Cardiology.

 Honours

-He has received awards from the Polish Government, Crescendum Est Polonia Foundation, Wellcome Trust and others.
+Guzik has received awards from the Polish Government, Crescendum Est Polonia Foundation, Wellcome Trust and others.
 In 2010, he was awarded the Prize of the Foundation for Polish Science.
+He was elected a Fellow of the Royal Society of Edinburgh in 2024.